digicavendish/ed/_texts/PhilFancies53.md

 ---

 ### A Farewell to the MUSES.
-FArewell my Muse, thou gentle harmlesse Spirit,
+Farewell my Muse, thou gentle harmlesse Spirit,
 That us'd to haunt me in the dead of Night.
 And on my Pillow, where my head I laid,
 Thou sit'st close by, and with my Fancies play'd:
 Sometimes upon my Eyes you dancing skip,
-Making a vision of some fine Land-ski
+Making a vision of some fine Land-skip.
 Thus with your sportings, kept me oft awake,
 Not with your noise, for nere a word you spake:
 But with your Faiery dancing, circling winde,